Essay 1 of 3·March 2026·12 min read

 The man who sold the shovels

 Samuel Brannan didn't grab a pan when gold was discovered.
 He grabbed the supply chain.
 He bought every pick, shovel, and mining pan in the region for about 20 cents each, then sprinted through Portsmouth Square waving a bottle of gold dust and shouting about riches on the American River.
-He sold those same pans for $15 apiece — a 7,400% markup — and his store peaked at $5,000 per day in sales, roughly $125,000 in today's dollars.
+He sold those same pans for $15 apiece (a 7,400% markup) and his store peaked at $5,000 per day in sales (roughly $125,000 in today's dollars).
 He became California's first millionaire without mining a single ounce of gold.

 The wealth distribution data tells the same story from the other side.
 Roughly 10% of gold-seekers realized any profit after accounting for costs.
 Only the top 4% made a profit worth mentioning.
 Just 1% became rich.
 While the "easy gold" of 1848 allowed miners to average $20 per day, by 1853 average daily yields plummeted to less than $6 per day.

-The people who build the tools outlast the people who chase the treasure.
 The miners went bust when the easy placer gold dried up.
 The merchants built dynasties.

 Finding color